ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 ## Pre-conditions

-Pre-conditions are **properties that hold at the function entry**.
+Pre-conditions are **properties that must hold at the function entry**.
 You can use them to describe requirements on the function's inputs, but also possibly on a global state that exists outside of the function arguments.

-You can expressed them using the keyword `requires` or `checks`, followed by a formula.
+You can express pre-conditions using the keyword `requires` or `checks`, followed by a formula.

 ### `requires`

-A `requires` clause states under which conditions specified function has a well-specified behaviour.
+A `requires` clause states under which conditions a specified function has a well-specified behaviour.

 Whenever a `requires` pre-condition is violated, its behaviour becomes